katydid/relaxng/Readme.md

 ## Known Issues

 There are quite a few known issues:
-  - namespaces are not supported
+  - Only simplified grammars are supported.
-  - more datatypes (only string and token are currently supported)
+  - namespaces are not supported.
-  - datatypeLibraries: there are none
+  - datatypes: only string and token are currently supported.
-  - only simplified grammars are supported
+  - datatypeLibraries are not supported.

 I don't really intend to fix these, but you never know.